 Consequences of Insolvency in India

 Insolvency is a state of being unable to pay the debts owed by a person or an entity.
 Bankruptcy is a legal process that declares a person or an entity as insolvent and discharges them from their liabilities.
 In India, the insolvency and bankruptcy proceedings for individuals, partnership firms, and companies are governed by the Insolvency and Bankruptcy Code, 2016 (IBC).
-The IBC aims to provide a time-bound and efficient resolution of insolvency and bankruptcy cases while maximizing the value of the assets of the debtor and protecting the interests of the creditors.
+The IBC aims to provide a time-bound and efficient resolution of insolvency and bankruptcy cases, while maximizing the value of the assets of the debtor and protecting the interests of the creditors.

 Consequences for Individuals

-According to the IBC, an individual can be declared insolvent if he or she is unable to pay a debt of Rs.
+According to the IBC, an individual can be declared as insolvent if he or she is unable to pay a debt of Rs.
 1000 or more within three months of the demand notice from the creditor.
-The creditor can file an application before the Debt Recovery Tribunal (DRT) to initiate the insolvency resolution process (IRP) against the debtor.
+The creditor can file an application before the Debt Recovery Tribunal (DRT) for initiating the insolvency resolution process (IRP) against the debtor.
 The DRT will appoint a resolution professional (RP) to manage the affairs of the debtor and prepare a repayment plan with the consent of the creditors.
 The repayment plan will specify the duration, manner, and amount of repayment by the debtor.
 The DRT will approve or reject the repayment plan within 180 days of the application.
 If the repayment plan is approved, the debtor will be discharged from his or her debts after fulfilling the obligations under the plan.
 If the repayment plan is rejected or fails, the creditor can file an application for bankruptcy before the DRT.

 The consequences of bankruptcy for an individual are as follows: